-The cryptocurrency landscape has countless financial services and platforms from which to purchase popular currencies such as Bitcoin, Ethereum, and Dogecoin.
+The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 Typically, the major exchanges require users to provide detailed personal information like their ID and proof of address before purchasing coins.
 On the other hand, some platforms, like Wall of Coins, only require a phone number and email address to buy Bitcoin.

-Users can then use their currency for things like trading, online transactions, or crypto gambling on the best crypto casino.
+Users can then use their currency for trading, online transactions, or crypto gambling on the best crypto casino.

-Keep reading as we carry out a Wall of Coins review, exploring its main features, country support, and security.
+Keep reading as we conduct a Wall of Coins review, exploring its main features, country support, and security.

 It is a peer-peer cryptocurrency marketplace that allows sellers to match with buyers.
-Genitrust created the platform in 2014, and claims it is “the most trusted marketplace on Earth.”
+Genitrust created the platform in 2014 and claimed it is “the most trusted marketplace on Earth.”